finos/datahelix/docs/UserGuide.md

 you can get visualisations of the decision tree outputted as graphs in DOT files.

 * See [Developer Guide](DeveloperGuide.md) for more information on the decision tree structure.
-* See [Command Line Arguments for Generate Mode](#Command-Line-Arguments-for-Generate-Mode) for more information on the command line arguments.
+* See [Command Line Arguments](#Command-Line-Arguments) for more information on the command line arguments.

 The visualiser levels can have the following values:
 * OFF - the default and it means no graphs outputted